-Parents divide responsibilities equally in an effort to be fair, but they don’t realize how problematic a decision that can be.
+Parents often divide responsibilities equally in an effort to be fair.
+They don’t realize how problematic a decision that can be.

-Basically, these are the people appointed to make decisions in the event that you become incapacitated.
-A health care proxy has the authority to make medical decisions and a power of attorney has the authority to make financial decisions.
-So while a health care proxy may choose a senior living community, the power of attorney must release the funds to pay for it.
+Although the health care proxy and power of attorney grant different responsibilities, there are certain circumstances in which health care and financial decisions will overlap.
+For example, while a health care proxy agent may choose a senior living community, the power of attorney agent must release the funds to pay for it.

-The problem, of course, comes when the health care proxy and the power of attorney can’t see eye to eye.
-At that point, the proper care of Dad and Mom becomes a legal matter.
+The problem, of course, comes when the health care proxy and the power of attorney agents don’t agree.
+At that point, the proper care of a parent can become a legal matter.

-In fact, when you tell a court that your sibling is not a good power of attorney — and that you would be a better candidate — the court will see the “handwriting on the wall” and take it away from both of you, she explains.
+In fact, when you tell a court that your sibling is not a good power of attorney — and that you would be a better candidate — the court will often see this as a red flag, and may remove authority from both agents.
 The court will then appoint a third-party guardian to make decisions in your place.

 In the end, you don’t want your parents to suffer because of sibling squabbles.
-Take these proactive steps so you can keep the peace and secure the best financial and medical outcomes for Dad and Mom.
+Take these proactive steps so you can keep the peace and secure favorable financial and medical outcomes for Dad and Mom.